Wiros9/book/docs/topics/backup.rst

       $ set DJANGO_SETTINGS_MODULE=myproject
       $ django-admin.py run mydump/restore.py

-Note that we are using here the :manage:`run` management command.
+Note that we are using here the :manage:`run` :term:`django-admin command`.
 This makes it possible to restore your data into another project, creating a copy of your database.